Getting Ready to Skip Town

 We started by looking at the ACA for our coverage in the US.
 We found a high deductible plan that we really liked for about $3,000 in premiums a year as residents of Washington State.
 This would have been our plan with a system to manufacture our income level to remain below the 4x poverty rate reflecting about $64,000 a year.
 That would have been doable.
 However, those plans do not cover us in other countries outside of the US.
 We could get an ACA insurance plan and add traveler’s insurance to transport us back to the US for treatment.
 But why pay for 12 months of ACA coverage when we’ll only be in the US for 44 days?

-We are essentially expats now.
-So we focused on researching the private health insurance market for expats and full-time travelers, and there are tons of options in that arena.
+We focused on researching the private health insurance market for expats and full-time travelers, and there are tons of options in that arena.
 We decided to narrow our options to plans that would cover our emergency medical needs above a $10,000 deductible.
 We settled on that number as the “pain point” in our budget where we would have to dip into other funds to cover unexpected expenses.
 And because that’s about what we would have paid for an ACA policy with premiums plus deductibles.

-Here’s some of what we learned about our options for these types of global expat insurance plans:
+Here’s some of what we learned about our options for these types of global medical insurance plans:

 - World coverage, excluding the US, is very reasonably priced.